Gidgebot-Limited/gBuilder/README.md

 ### ...Or...:

-## Initializing amd Serving on HTTP with Apache2
+## Initializing and Serving on HTTP with Apache2

 To publish your Laravel app using Apache, use the following commands: